-- Demonstrate knowledge of multi and interdisciplinary research techniques, documentation, organization, and different writing styles used in AAST - Develop an appreciation of African and African diaspora cultures, including African American, Afro-Caribbean, Afro-Indigenous, Afro-Latinas, and all others. - Apply African and African diaspora-centered theories, approaches, concepts, and empirical research from multiple disciplines. - Understand ideas of oppression, resistance, power, and intersectionality as they apply to Africa and the diaspora.
+- Demonstrate knowledge of multi- and interdisciplinary research techniques, documentation, organization, and different writing styles used in AAST - Develop an appreciation of African and African diaspora cultures, including African Americans, Afro-Caribbeans, Afro-Indigenous, Afro-Latinas, and others. - Apply African and African diaspora-centered theories, approaches, concepts, and empirical research from multiple disciplines. - Understand ideas of oppression, resistance, power, and intersectionality as they apply to Africa and the diaspora.